 How to Handle Negative Reviews

 - Do not take it personally.
 While there are certainly outliers, most negative reviews are not personal attacks.
-Rather, they are opportunities to understand a time when a patient was unhappy with your service and to try to implement changes and fixes in your practice to alleviate their concerns.
-Everyone makes mistakes and your patients will respect you more for acknowledging your mistake and your gracious handling of a negative review.
+Rather, they are opportunities to understand when a patient was unhappy with your service and try to implement changes and fixes in your practice to alleviate their concerns.
+Everyone makes mistakes, and your patients will respect you more for acknowledging your mistake and your gracious handling of a negative review.

 - Utilize the mechanisms available to you to respond to the review.
 Draft an apology or explanation for the situation and publish it within the first few days of the negative review.
-Work with the patient and offer what you can to resolve the situation to their expectations.
+Please work with the patient and offer what you can to resolve the situation to their expectations.

 - Follow up.
 If you tell a dissatisfied patient you will contact them, make sure you contact them.
 If you have their phone number, call them.
-Contact the patient personally to let them know that you are working on the issue and send follow up emails how things are progressing and when everything is resolved.
+Contact the patient personally to let them know that you are working on the issue and send follow-up emails about how things are progressing and when everything is resolved.

 - Sometimes negative reviews aren’t your fault.
 Consider professional help for removing fake or spammy negative reviews.
 These aren’t common, but unfortunately are a concern in competitive industries.

 - Get more reviews!
 According to a new poll, 43% of patients only read 3 or fewer online reviews.
 It makes sense; we’re all humans with a limited amount of time.
 In the BrightLocal study, the average respondent reads seven reviews.
 This is good news if you’re consistent about requesting and getting reviews because it means negative reviews get pushed down and eventually fade into obscurity.
 Better still, “77% of consumers think that reviews older than three months aren’t relevant,” according to the BrightLocal study.
 With more time and more reviews, your negative review will quickly fade from collective memory.